 The survey question asked: “Here are some general statements about attitudes towards technology and information needs.
 Please specify a number from 1 to 7 for each statement, where “1” means you do not agree at all, and “7” means that you agree completely: ‘To me, it is important to always be reachable wherever I am’.”

-GfK conducted the online survey with over 27,000 consumers aged 15 or older in 22 countries.
+GfK conducted the online survey with over 27,000 consumers aged 15 or older in 22 markets.
 Fieldwork was completed in June 2015 and data are weighted to reflect the demographic composition of the online population age 15+ in each market.
-The countries included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.